Kyle Lowry NBA Preview vs. the Hornets

-Kyle Lowry and his Miami Heat teammates will take on the Charlotte Hornets on Monday at 7:00 PM ET.
+Kyle Lowry and the Miami Heat face the Charlotte Hornets at 7:30 PM ET on Wednesday.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.

-With prop bets in place for Lowry, let's dive into some stats and trends to assist you in making good picks.
+With prop bets available for Lowry, let's look at some stats and trends to help you find good wagers.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.